What Is Gaslighting? How to Spot It and Stop It

 If your partner repeatedly says things like these to you, they may be using an insidious technique that mental health professionals call “gaslighting.”
 If that happens, your experiences, words, and emotions are twisted and used against you, so you may even start questioning your thoughts, feelings, and your own perception of reality.

-Gaslighting is a subtle form of emotional abuse, which is often hard to spot, but if it’s done repeatedly, over a long period of time, it can have a highly negative effect on a victim’s self-esteem and confidence.
+Gaslighting is a subtle form of emotional abuse, which is often hard to spot.
+Still, if it’s done repeatedly over a long period of time, it can have a highly negative effect on a victim’s self-esteem and confidence.

 In this article, we will look at common signs of gaslighting and its causes.
 We will also talk about how to recognize gaslighting in different types of relationships and how to respond to it.

 Gaslighting is a form of psychological manipulation where the manipulator is trying to get someone else to doubt themselves and their grasp of reality, memory, and judgment.
 Finally, the victim of gaslighting may start to wonder if they are going crazy.
 It’s very likely that the victim will believe whatever their abuser tells them regardless of their own experience of the situation.